Home / Quick Links / Security

 Investment scams

-A scammer persuades you to send money for an attractive investment opportunity, then walks away with it.
-The offer may be completely fake, or they may use a real investment or organisation as a front, perhaps pretending to be someone they’re not.
+A scammer convinces you to invest money in a tempting opportunity, only to disappear with your funds.
+The offer may be completely fake, or they could use a legitimate investment or organisation as a disguise, pretending to be someone else.

 Learn more: www.scamwatch.gov.au/types-of-scams/investments/investment-scams